The Night My Number Came Up: Reception

 The Manchester Guardian wrote: "For a taut, tense, efficient, and unpretentious little thriller it would be hard to beat The Night My Number Came Up."

 Monthly Film Bulletin said "Someone relates a dream; and the dream comes true – except for the climax, in which the passengers survive instead of being killed.
 This makes for a certain lack of surprise in The Night My Number Came Up, particularly as the flashback construction informs us trom the first reel that the plane has crashed, anyway, and reduces the whole story to a single item of doubt.
 The players are not given much scope with some conventionally written parts, though Nigel Stock creates a genuinely individual figure as the pilot.
 Direction is efficient."

 Variety reviewed the film as "A highly competent piece of filmmaking, it is packed with suspense. [...]
 Leslie Norman's incisive direction sustains the tension and Lionel Banes has lensed the production with commendable skill."

 In British Sound Films David Quinlan writes: "Suspense drama holds the attention all the way."

 Leslie Halliwell said: "Intriguing little melodrama which badly lacks a twist ending and foxes itself by flashback construction which leaves very little open to doubt."

-In theTime Out Film Guide Trevor Johnston wrote: "Clever plot construction, a plane-load of top British thesps, and smooth handling from director Leslie Norman (Barry's dad) all give good value."'
+In the Time Out Film Guide Trevor Johnston wrote: "Clever plot construction, a plane-load of top British thesps, and smooth handling from director Leslie Norman (Barry's dad) all give good value."

 In The Radio Times Guide to Films David Parkinson gave the film 3/5 stars, writing: "This intriguing film bears more than a passing resemblance to the James Stewart airplane melodrama No Highway.
 Similarly held together by a first-rate central performance, the film features Michael Redgrave intent on grounding his flight to Tokyo as events alarmingly begin to resemble those in a nightmare.
 Exploring with a keen intelligence the coincidences and implausibilities generated by fear, R.C.
 Sherriff's tense screenplay is full of unsympathetic, self-obsessed characters, played to a nicety by a model supporting cast."